DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

     percent_complete += percent_multiplier # percentage complete
 ```

-The code above creates the correlation between each of the pairs of independent variables for each row.
-This is not added to the dataframe in the function, however below it is added for clarity.
+The code above calculates the correlation between each of the pairs of independent variables for each row.
+Thought a column containing this information is not created by the function, I created one in the code below for clarity.

 ```python